4.20" Rooted Dinosaur (Camarasaurus) Tooth With Skull - Colorado

-This is an 4.20" long rooted tooth of Camarasaurus, a giant sauropod dinosaur from the Morrison Formation in Colorado.
+This is a 4.20" long rooted tooth of Camarasaurus, a giant sauropod dinosaur from the Morrison Formation in Colorado.
 Camarasaurus had very distinctive teeth that were designed for eating coarse vegetation.
 It is associated with the root of another Camarasaurus tooth and some skull bone fragments.
 Rooted teeth like this don't become available very often.

 There is some minor feeding wear visible at the apical end of the tooth.
 Crack repair and minor gap fill restoration can be found throughout the root, with some crack repair and gap fill restoration through the crown as well.
 The majority of restoration through the crown is located about 1/2" from the tip.

-Comes with an acrylic display stand.
+It comes with an acrylic display stand.

 Camarasaurus is considered the most abundant of the sauropod dinosaurs found in North America.
 Its fossils have been found in almost every major Morrison Formation dinosaur locality, with fossils found in localities from across many states including New Mexico, Utah, Colorado, Montana and Oklahoma.